 2. Bruce Beresford

 Bruce Beresford was born in Sydney in 1940 and has made 32 films including 12 Australian films.
 Beresford was another pioneering director of the 1970s revival, making his first Australian feature in 1972, after producing short documentaries for British Film Institute Production Board from 1966 to 1970.
 He has shown an ability to work in a wide range of genres, having started out making the outrageous Barry McKenzie ‘ocker’ comedies, before moving to political satire with Don’s Party, period pieces with The Getting of Wisdom and Breaker Morant, and then to social issue films in the eighties with films about teenage surf culture, football and Aboriginal disadvantage in the 1980s.
 He has won two AFI Best Director awards (Don’s Party and Breaker Morant) and has been nominated four more times; one his films won an AFI Best Film award (Breaker Morant) and five more were nominated.

 Beresford started making overseas movies in 1983 with the critically acclaimed Tender Mercies.
 Since then he has made 20 films overseas.
 His most successful films, Driving Miss Daisy and Double Jeopardy, both made over $100 million each.
 Unlike Peter Weir.
-Beresford returned to make two more films in Australia in the 1990s.
+Beresford returned to make two more films in Australia in the 1990s, and another in 2018.
 He has received one Academy Award nomination for best director (for Tender Mercies).